hadimsnj/SGRACEx1/demo/README.md

 In demo_sgrace there is a setting full_graph that when set to 1 uses standard loader to process the whole graph together while setting at 0 uses neighborloader.
 Different datasets are possible from planetoid for full_graph 1 and Amazon for full_graph 0.

-5. The hardware libary makes it easy to use the hardware since the only key steps are:
+5. The hardware library makes it easy to use the hardware since the only key steps are:

  5.1